 - Introduce targets for female representation among applicants and female share of grantees

 - Introduce targets for female representation in committees, panels and external reviewers

 - Present gender data for selection committees when evaluating proposals

-- Regularly review evaluation procedures to detect gender bias: including inviting external observer to participate in committee meetings when evaluating proposals and setting up specific gender bias guidelines.
+- Regularly review evaluation procedures to detect gender bias: e.g. by inviting an external observer to participate in committee meetings and by setting up specific gender balance guidelines.

 - Monitor gender data and targets

 - Discuss gender distribution at follow-up meetings with grantees.

 - Gender Balance Initiatives in Research Funding: Barriers and possible measures to increase the share of women within natural science and technology compiled by Stine Thidemann Faber, Helene Pristed Nielsen and Anna Stegger Gemzøe, Centre for Equality, Diversity and Gender, Aalborg University.
 Conducted in 2019 for VILLUM FONDEN, the report raises a variety of challenges women encounter within natural science and technology and serves as a base for our initiatives on gender balance

 - Men and Women at Danish universities: Danish Talent Barometer 2018 by The Danish Agency for Science and Higher Education (2019)